cloudsolver/aws-soa/atoms/EFS.md

 File-system will scale storage automatically.
 Scale: 1000s of concurrent NFS clients, 10GB/second throughput. #performant
 Storage: Petabyte-scale NFS

 ### Performance Mode

+#Question What step should the SysOps administrator perform to resolve the high PercentIOLimit metric on the file system?

+Build a new EFS file system that is configured with Max I/O performance mode.
+Utilize AWS DataSync to migrate data to the newly created EFS file system.

+#Question What are the use cases for general purpose and max i/o file systems?
-- General Purpose : latency-sensitive use cases e.g. Web Server, CMS
+- General Purpose: latency-sensitive use cases, e.g. Web Server, CMS
 - Max I/O: higher latency, high throughput, supports highly parallelized workloads.
-Very special use cases: media processing or higher latency.
+Exceptional use cases: media processing or higher latency.
+-
 ### Throughput Mode
 - Bursting : 100MiBs, Elastic: scale based on workloads: #UseCase for unpredictable workloads.
 - Provisioned/Enhanced: Set throughput regardless of storage size.
 1 GiBs for 1 TB storage.